Bedrooms 3, Sleeps 6, Ratings 1 9.7/10

 |Limousin-Cottage||Self Catering||Flexible||1||4||1||Double sofabed, travelcot, single fold-up bed|

 Limousin-Cottage is a quaint 18thC stone-built village house, quietly-situated in the beautiful Haute Vienne department of the Limousin, the region known as the Lake District of France.
-The well equipped and furnished.
-It is in a little row of four cottages tucked in behind the village church, with safe, off-road parking directly in front of your door.
+The well equipped and furnished one-bedroomed stone cottage is in a little row of four, tucked in behind the village church, with safe, off-road parking directly in front of your door.
 The nearest small town with boulangeries, butchers, Carrefour Express supermarket and bar restaurant is St Sulpice les Feuilles, 87160, just 2 kms from the village.
 Also just outside the village is a beautiful leisure and fishing lake, Lac de Mondon, where there is a pool in season and a poolside bar restaurant.
 The cottage is just a 45 minute drive from Limoges airport, and there are Ryanair flights from Stansted, East Mids, Manchester, Leeds-Bradford, Southampton and Bristol, and with Flybe, Birmingham to Limoges.
-New for 2017!
-British Airways are starting flights from London Gatwick to Limoges from May to September.
-By ferry, it is an easy drive down from Cherbourg, Le Havre, Caen, Roscoff or St Malo with Britanny Ferries, completely avoiding Paris.
-Or about the same distance from Calais.
-The cottage is available for lettings all year round, with three-month stays available between October and March at just £400 per calendar month.
-Safe, off-road, parking directly in front of your door.
+British Airways flights from London Gatwick to Limoges from May to September.
+By ferry, it is an easy drive down from Cherbourg, Le Havre, Caen, Roscoff, Dieppe or St Malo with Britanny Ferries, completely avoiding Paris.
+It is around a 4h30 minute drive from Caen, directly down the A28.
+Your well-behaved pet is welcome.